amd/ZenDNN-pytorch-plugin/README.md

     output = compiled_model(input)
 ```

 >Note: If same model is optimized with `torch.compile` for multiple backends within single script, it is recommended to use `torch._dynamo.reset()` before calling the `torch.compile` on that model.
+This is applicable if torch version is less than 2.3.

 >Note: _zentorch_ is able to do the zentorch op replacements in both non-inference and inference modes.
 But some of the _zentorch_ optimizations are only supported for the inference mode, so it is recommended to use `torch.no_grad()` if you are running the model for inference only.